Analysis | Timeline: The clearing of Lafayette Square

 This is not the official line from the Trump administration or from government officials.
-An unnamed representative of the Park Police, which helped clear the area, told WTOP reporter Neal Augenstein that the action was a response to its officers being pelted with water bottles.
+An unnamed representative of the Park Police, which helped clear the area, told WTOP reporter Neal Augenstein that the action was a response to its officers being pelted with water bottles, a claim reiterated in a later statement.
 The department “didn’t know President Trump would be walking across the park several minutes later,” Augenstein was told.

 The White House originally said that the forcible dispersal of the vocal-but-peaceful crowd was intended to help enforce the city’s curfew, which went into effect at 7 p.m.
-On Tuesday afternoon, a Justice Department official told The Post that Barr himself instructed the square to be cleared, to effect an expansion of the security perimeter around the White House.
+On Tuesday afternoon, a Justice Department official told The Post that Barr himself instructed the square to be cleared to effect an expansion of the security perimeter around the White House.
+Barr on Friday denied being responsible for the decision in an interview with the Associated Press.

-The result is well-documented: Officers from several agencies closed in on protesters, using smoke canisters, explosive devices, rubber bullets and horses to clear the area.
+Whatever the origin, the result is well-documented: Officers from several agencies closed in on protesters, using smoke canisters, irritants, explosive devices, batons and horses to clear the area.

 A few minutes later, Trump walked through, posed for photos and returned to the White House.
 The timeline of events strongly suggests that it was this trip which spurred the crackdown on the assembled crowd.

-Note: Update: During a news conference on Thursday, Barr claimed that there was “no correlation” between extending the perimeter and Trump’s visit to the church.